Nathanduggan/posters/README.md

 ## Contents:
    - The Images on each paged are from Google Images.
    - The Navigation bar is from Materialise, Along with the drop down menu for the Notes.
-   - The Side Bar is from Materialise, The icons from Google Icons.
+   - The icons are from Google Icons

 ## Acknowledgment: